 – interfacing protocol to upper layers.

-The interface between the transport layer and higher layers should be performed by the presentation interface.

 5.1 Definition of transmission packet

 A transmission packet is an internal representation of some information which can ultimately be communicated to external systems.
 The transmission packet is dimensioned so that it conforms to the rules of data transfer.
+Transmission packets are fixed block sizes on slot boundaries with a maximum of 3 consecutive slots.
+When data does complety fill the block, then padding bits with the value of 0 should be added to completely required block size.

+5.2 ASM identifier

+Addressed and broadcast binary messages should contain a 16-bit application identifier (Table A2-7)

+TABLE A2-7